Optimal Regularity and Uhlenbeck Compactness for General Relativity and Yang-Mills Theory: Introduction

-Our work introduces a new set of partial differential equations for geometry, the RT-equations, which are elliptic regardless of metric or metric signature.
-By an existence theorem for the RT-equations based on the $L^p$ theory of elliptic regularity, we establish optimal regularity for general connections, including both affine connections on arbitrary manifolds, and connections defined on vector bundles over such manifolds, including the Lorentzian manifolds of General Relativity.
+The RT-equations are a system of differential equations which are elliptic regardless of metric and metric signature.
+By an existence theorem for the RT-equations (based on the $L^p$ theory of elliptic regularity), we establish optimal regularity for general connections, including both affine connections on arbitrary manifolds, and connections defined on vector bundles over such manifolds, including the Lorentzian manifolds of General Relativity.
 Remarkably, the {\it elliptic} RT-equations determine the optimal regularity of solutions of the {\it hyperbolic} Einstein equations.
 For affine connections, we prove in \cite{ReintjesTemple_Uhl1} that any connection $\Gamma$ defined on the tangent bundle of an $n$-dimensional differentiable manifold, such that it satisfies the condition that its components $\Gamma\in L^{2p}$ and the components of its Riemann curvature tensor ${\rm Riem}(\Gamma)\in L^p$ in some coordinate system, $p>n/2$, can always be smoothed locally by a $W^{1,2p}$ coordinate transformation to optimal regularity $\Gamma\in W^{1,p}$; i.e., $\Gamma$ one order of differentiability above its curvature ${\rm Riem}(\Gamma)$.
 In \cite{ReintjesTemple_Uhl2} we derive a vector bundle version of the RT-equations, and prove optimal regularity for connections on vector bundles over arbitrary base manifolds, in the same Sobolev spaces, allowing for both compact and non-compact gauge groups.
 (See Theorem \ref{Thm_opt} below.)
 In seminal work, Kazdan and DeTurck \cite{DeTurckKazdan} resolved the problem of optimal regularity for Riemannian (positive definite) metric geometries.
-Our theory of the RT-equations extends this to Lorentzian geometry, and more generally to {non-optimal affine connections on arbitrary manifolds}.
+Our theory of the RT-equations extends this to Lorentzian geometry, and more generally to connections on tangent bundles and on vector bundles.
 As a corollary, this resolves the long-standing open problem of the essential regularity of GR shock waves.
 By the gain of one derivative, our theory also extends Uhlenbeck's celebrated compactness theorem from Uhlenbeck's setting of vector bundles with compact Lie groups over Riemannian manifolds \cite{Uhlenbeck,Wehrheim}, to general vector bundles with compact or non-compact Lie groups, over arbitrary manifolds.
 Taken together, the theory of the RT-equations extends optimal regularity and Uhlenbeck compactness from Riemannian geometry, to the Lorentzian geometries of General Relativity and Yang-Mills Theory, the setting of Mathematical Physics.\footnote{Uhlenbeck's work on compactness for $L^p$ connections in Riemannian (positive definite metric) geometry \cite{Uhlenbeck}, was celebrated in the 2019 Abel Prize and 2007 Steele Prize.}